+The Neighbourhood Planning (General)

+Regulations 2012 in PART 9 European

+Legislation Part 33 has regard to EIA.
+This

+is to ensure that decisions are made in full

+knowledge of any likely significant effects on

-The Neighbourhood Planning (General) Regulations 2012 in PART 9 European Legislation Part 33 has regard to EIA.
-This is to ensure that decisions are made in full know the environment and that the public are given early and effective opportunities to participate in the decision making procedures.
+the environment and that the public are given early and effective opportunities to participate in the decision making procedures.